 Uniting multilingual sign-language interpreters, deaf presenters and Santa to help children overseas learn to read.

 Award-winning animation studio Aardman Animations, the home of Wallace and Gromit, were working with Huawei Mobile to develop an educational app for deaf children – StorySign.
-The app, which was launched in 13 countries, supports deaf children in learning to read popular children’s books with help from ‘Star’, an animated character who provides sign language support.
+The app, which was launched in 13 countries, supports deaf children to learn to read popular children’s books with help from ‘Star’, an animated character who provides sign language support.

 To create the app, Aardman needed deaf actors to wear a motion capture suit and sign the words for two different books.
 Sign language is not a universal language (there are over 300 different sign languages) so for each language version, a native–signing deaf actor was required.